 Open Brekkie Sandwich ‘w’ Chef Drew’s Maple Cured Bacon & Black Garlic Emulsion

-This bacon is off the charts good.
+This bacon is off-the-charts good.
 When you open the packet and get a waft of the intense smoky maple aroma you just know this is going to be awesome.
-And fuck me is it ever!!!
+And, wow is it ever!!!

 Open Brekkie Sandwich ‘w’ Chef Drew’s Maple Cured Bacon & Black Garlic Emulsion – looks pretty good too right?

-You will need for 2x sandwich, AKA one per kid;
+You will need 2x sandwich, AKA one per kid;

 - 2 eggs